CPDT-KA Certified PhD Behavioral Neuroscience NYC

 PJH Dog Training

-The difference between a personal dog trainer and a group class instructor isn't just format — it's depth.
-A personal trainer who knows behavioral neuroscience, learning theory, and the specific demands of NYC apartment life can identify the actual cause of your dog's behavior and build a program that addresses it directly.
+The difference between a personal dog trainer and a group class instructor isn't just the format — it's how deep we can go.
+A dog trainer in NYC who understands behavioral neuroscience, learning theory, and what it actually takes to manage a dog in a Manhattan apartment can find the real cause of your dog's behavior and build a program that tackles it directly.
+No guessing.

-PJH Dog Training brings CPDT-KA certification, doctoral-level behavioral neuroscience training, and years of working with NYC dogs in NYC environments.
-Every private session is designed by someone who understands both the science behind behavior and the practical reality of managing a dog in Manhattan.
+PJH Dog Training brings CPDT-KA certification, doctoral-level behavioral neuroscience training, and years of working with NYC dogs in their actual neighborhoods.
+I understand the science behind why your dog does what it does — and the practical reality of applying that science in an elevator with three strangers and a stroller.

 CPDT-KA certified — the gold standard credential in professional dog training